singhsduos/Rookie_Website/README.md

 # Demo Cloud Deployment Static Rookie_Website
-This is a static cloud deployment website, just made for fun to practicse HTML & CSS
+This is a static cloud deployment website, just made for fun to practice HTML & CSS

 ### <a href="https://singhsduos.github.io/Rookie_Website/" target="_blank">**Visit Now 🚀**</a>